Pandemic Message

 • Click the green apply button (there is an application preview button for those interested in what is on the application-by clicking apply, you will start an application to the program)

-• Already met with the CALS Exchange Advisor or is it close to the application deadline and you can't get in to see the advisor?
+• Already met with an Advisor or is it close to the application deadline and you can't get in to see the advisor?
 That's okay.
 Click the green apply button and start the Cornell application process so you don't miss any deadlines.

 • Click Submit

 • Once you've completed all of the application requirements, click submit.
-The CALS Exchange Advisor will review your application within a week of your submission.
+The Office of Global Learning will review your application within a week of your submission.
 If accepted, you will receive further instructions regarding next steps and the application process to your host university.